sainitish1609/menu-mind/README.md

 ## Roadmap: from LM to VLM

-The language model is the right-hand half of a vision language model.
-To complete the VLM:
+The language model and the plumbing for vision are both in place.
+Components:

-1. **Vision encoder** — turn an image into a sequence of patch embeddings (a from-scratch ViT, or a pretrained CLIP/SigLIP encoder).
+1. **Vision encoder** — ✅ pretrained SigLIP2 turns an image into a sequence of patch embeddings.
-2. **Projector** — a small layer that resizes the image embeddings to the model's embedding width (`n_embd`) so they live in the same space as text tokens.
+2. **Projector** — ✅ a small linear layer resizes the image embeddings to `n_embd` so they live in the same space as text tokens.
-3. **Splice** — concatenate the projected image embeddings onto the front of the token embedding sequence, then run the existing transformer over the combined row.
+3. **Splice** — ✅ the projected image embeddings are concatenated onto the front of the token embedding sequence, and the transformer runs over the combined row.
-4. **Training** — image–text data, with the loss masked so only the text answer is scored.
+4. **Training** — ⏳ the loss is already masked so only the text answer is scored; what remains is supplying real image–text pairs (populate the `images` list / pair photos with menu rows) and training the projector on them.

 ## Acknowledgements

 Built on the foundation of nanoGPT.
 Architectural choices follow the Llama / modern decoder-only transformer family.
+The vision encoder uses Google's SigLIP2.